AGC takes action against Li Shengwu for contempt of court over Facebook post

 This was after Mr Li failed to take down a Facebook post which he put up on Jul 15, criticising the Singapore court system.

+In the post, he wrote: “Keep in mind, of course, that the Singapore government is very litigious and has a pliant court system.
+This constrains what the international media can usually report.”

+Mr Li’s Facebook post was republished widely in Singapore after it was posted, the AGC said.

-This prompted the AGC to issue a warning letter to Mr Li on Jul 21, asking him to “purge the contempt” by deleting the post from his Facebook page and other online platforms.
+On Jul 21, the AGC issued a warning letter to Mr Li on Jul 21, asking him to “purge the contempt” by deleting the post from his Facebook page and other online platforms.

 He was also asked to “issue and post prominently” on his Facebook page, a written apology and undertaking in the terms stated in AGC’s letter.

+The Jul 15 Facebook post was "an egregious and baseless attack on the Singapore Judiciary and constitutes an offence of contempt of court," the AGC said in its warning letter to Mr Li.

+It added: "The clear meaning of the post, in referring to 'a pliant court system', is that the Singapore Judiciary acts on the direction of the Singapore Government, is not independent, and has ruled and will continue to rule in favour of the Singapore Government in any proceedings, regardless of the merits of the case."

-According to the AGC, it had given Mr Li until 5pm on Jul 28 to do this.
-But he wrote back a day before the deadline to request an extension until 5pm on Aug 4, to which the AGC said it agreed.
+The AGC said it had given Mr Li until 5pm on Jul 28 to do this.
+But Mr Li wrote back a day before the deadline to request an extension until 5pm on Aug 4, to which the AGC said it agreed.

 “As Mr Li has failed to purge the contempt and to apologise by the extended deadline, an application for leave to commence committal proceedings for contempt against him will today be filed in the High Court,” said the AGC in its statement on Friday.

-Mr Li, an academic at Harvard University, had earlier said on Friday said it was not his intention to attack the Singapore judiciary or to undermine public confidence in the administration of justice.
+Mr Li, an academic at Harvard University, had earlier said on Friday that it was not his intention to attack the Singapore judiciary or to undermine public confidence in the administration of justice.

 “If my private post is read in context, it is evident that I did not attack the Singapore judiciary,” Mr Li wrote in a public post.
 “Any criticism I made is of the Singapore government’s litigious nature, and its use of legal rules and actions to stifle the free press.”